 The project quickly exceeded this limited scope.
 They worked through the fall to finalize the computer, writing the miniscule 4KB ROM capable of running the computer, generating video on the Z80A CPU and featuring a very limited BASIC interpreter.
 The PCB was single sided, requiring a total of 119 wire jumpers, but lowering the cost significantly and making it simple enough to produce at home if necessary.
 Finally, the Z80A CPU ran at 3.072 MHz and the board featured 3 sockets for 6116 static memory, allowing for a total 6KB of RAM (expandable up to 54KB with an extension board).
 Space was made on the board for a second EPROM chip, so Galaksija was designed to be software upgradable.

 But Računari u vašoj kući went a step further – in addition to providing instructions, schematics and documentation necessary to build this computer, they also organized a supply and distribution chain!
 In the October 1983 issue of Galaksija magazine they introduced the project and released a questionnaire asking their readers if they would like to order a DIY kit.
-They expected a few hundred requests at most, but even this preliminary questionnaire exceeded 1000 orders (I haven’t been able to find a scan of this issue, I only have the cover, so if you have it please get in touch!).
+They expected a few hundred requests at most, but even this preliminary questionnaire exceeded 1000 orders (You can find this questionnaire on page 62 of Galaksija issue 138).

 So, how does a magazine organize a supply and distribution chain for an affordable DIY computer in a country with strict customs rules?
 Let’s take a look at how a Računari reader in early 1984 could get their hands on components necessary to build a Galaksija:

 - The “mechanical components”: PCB, keyswitches and keycaps.
 Institut za vakuumsku tehniku from Ljubljana made the keyswitches, Mipro and Elektronika from Buje made the PCB and the rest.
 You would order these parts directly through Računari for 5600 dinars.